tangle-network/relayer/README.md

 ### Run 🏃

-TODO: @dutterbutter clear up requirements for .env and config file
+TODO: @dutterbutter clear up requirements for .env and config file, mention logger verbosity

 Webb Relayer is easy to run and with flexible config 👌, to test it out first you have to create a config file